-The proposed bill, if enacted, would amend current statutes regarding the use of manufacturer license plates on unladen trucks and passenger vehicles.
-Under current law, these vehicles are exempt from registration while being used as specified, provided they display the appropriate manufacturer test license plates.
+The proposed bill, if enacted, would amend current statutes regarding the use of manufacturer license plates for unladen trucks and passenger vehicles.
+Under the current law, these vehicles are exempt from registration while being used according to specific regulations, and they must display a manufacturer test license plate.
 The bill introduces an

-alternative to the existing requirement for a record of assignment, allowing a person to use a manufacturer vehicle for personal transportation if they have other evidence of a contract and designation from the manufacturer present in the vehicle.
+alternative to the existing requirement for a record of assignment, allowing a person to use a manufacturer vehicle for personal transportation if they have other evidence of a contract and designation present in the vehicle.

 Additionally, the bill modifies the existing language that specifies who may use a manufacturer plate.
-Currently, only certain individuals, such as full-time employees or designated contractors, can operate these vehicles for personal use if a record of assignment is maintained.
-The new language would allow for the use of a manufacturer plate for personal transportation as long as
+The current law allows only certain individuals, such as full-time employees or designated contractors, to operate the vehicle for personal use if a record of assignment is maintained.
+The new language would

 Statutes affected: Introduced Version: 28-4539